 They all start with making turkey stock!
 The morning after Thanksgiving, it’s a tradition for me to make turkey stock with what’s left of the turkey carcass.
 Then, I make turkey porridge for breakfast.
 Within the next day or two, we love to have a spicy bowl of turkey soup, which is nothing like Western-style turkey soup.

 This soup is made similar to yukgaejang (육개장), which is a popular spicy soup made with shredded beef and lots of scallions and other vegetables.
 Dakgaejang (닭개장) is a variation of yukgaejang, made with chicken.

 The chicken version is traditionally made with boiled chicken.
 I often make it with leftover of a roasted whole chicken (store bought or homemade).
-Those leftover bones are perfect for making chicken stock, and the whole chicken is too much for two of us to finish.
+Those leftover bones are perfect for making chicken stock, and the whole chicken is too much for the two of us to finish.
 Turkey remains work equally well.

-As such, this recipe also works with chicken remains.
+This recipe also works with chicken remains.

 How to make stock with turkey remains

 - Remove as much meat as possible from the turkey carcass and save them to use in the porridge or soup.

 - Put the turkey remains in a large stockpot filled three-quarters of the way with water.
 Break up the bones if they are too big to fit in the pot.